-Another important consideration when buying a security camera is the network connectivity.
+Another important consideration when buying a security camera is network connectivity.
 You can select a camera with either internet or Wi-Fi connectivity.
-You should consider an internet connected video camera as it offers extra protection.
-These devices are connected to the internet allowing you to control the camera and access the video footage remotely through an internet connected smartphone, tablet, or PC.
+You should consider an internet-connected video camera as it offers extra protection.
+These devices are connected to the internet allowing you to control the camera and access the video footage remotely through an internet-connected smartphone, tablet, or PC.

 Low Light Performance